frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 (eg. Node + Express, Python + Flask, etc).

 ***Note:*** There is no requirement that you have to use Next.js for the backend.
-You can use any backend technology but Next.js provides a convenient way to build fullstack applications.
+You can use any backend technology but Next.js provides a convenient way to build fullstack applications with the stack that you are already using.

 ### How React does Client-side Rendering